 In prep, Resilience, Rights and Respectful Relationships is covered on an going basis.
-We use our Unit of Work, "Shaping Identity" in term 1 and "Fairness and Friendship" in term 3 as the tool to integrate into our curriculum.
-We also use the You Can Do It program for resilience, confidence, getting along, persistence and organisation.
-The Incredible Flexible You program is utilised for social skills such as emotions, feelings, personal space, looking with your eyes and the group plan.
+We use the Unit of Work, "Valuing our classroom community" in term 1 and "Getting along" in term 4 as the tool to integrate into our curriculum.
+We also use the "The Resilience Program" to instil gratitude, resilience, confidence and persistence in students.

 Year 1 students learn about Rights and Respectful Relationships on daily basis through the introduction to the unit "Working Together", the term 1 unit "Growing Older and Wiser", weekly class meetings, unpacking the school values and the wheel of choice.
 Learning has been integrated into many curriculum areas and the focus is on developing our emotional literacy, personal strengths and positive coping strategies through whole class discussions, role plays and writing activities.
-Anecdotal notes, student work samples and collegial discussions at unit meetings have all assisted in assessing students.
-Reporting of students' progress is documented in the personal social capabilities section of student reports.